Gabriel2409/obsidian_notes/Consistent hashing.md

 Consistent hashing minimizes the traffic change when the nb of servers change.
 The idea is to map the key to a position in a circle and also map each server to a position in the circle.
-When a key is hashed, you move clockwise until you encounter a server.
+When a key is hashed, you move clockwise until you encounter a server (under the hood, you use [[Binary search]] to find the node)

 To evenly distribute load in case of a server failure, you can put virtual nodes on the cercle (each mapped to an existing server)